AdriaGuilera/Github-MVST/Readme.md

 # GitHub Repository Explorer

 This project was developed as part of the MVST interview process for a Full Stack Developer position.
-It provides a clean and efficient interface to search and explore GitHub users and their repositories.
+A react web-app to search and explore GitHub users and their repositories.

 🔗 [Live Demo](https://github-mvst-21b43fc3bf42.herokuapp.com/)